Lourdle/PSFExpand/README.md

 Specify the /Lang option to select the display language.
 To use it, add '/Lang:<Language>' to the command line immediately following the application name.

 Supported languages:
 - en English
 - zh-Hans 简体中文

 Example:
 - Use Simplified Chinese as the display language and print help.
 >PSFExpand.exe /Lang:zh-Hans /?

-If an unsupported language is specified, the program will use English as the display language.### PSFExpand provides operation commands
+If an unsupported language is specified, the program will use English as the display language.### PSFExpand provides operation commands.
 - [List](Documentation/List_en.md)
 - [Extract](Documentation/Extract_en.md)
 - [Expand](Documentation/Expand_en.md)